-International Business Studies (IBS) is a collaborative major offered by the Alfred Lerner College of Business and Economics in conjunction with the Foreign Languages and Literatures Department the College of Arts and Sciences.
-The IBS major is designed to prepare students to live and conduct business effectively in the world.
-With an equal emphasis on business and international studies, including advanced language training; students learn to apply principles to a region of the world in the native language.
+International Business Studies (IBS) is a collaborative major offered by the Alfred Lerner College of Business and Economics in conjunction with the Foreign Languages and Literatures Department in the College of Arts and Sciences.
+The IBS major is designed to prepare students to live and conduct business effectively all over the world.
+The major provides equal emphasis on business and international studies, including advanced language training; students learn to apply principles to a region of the world in the native language.

 The IBS curriculum includes all of the core requirements of other Business Administration and Finance Department majors plus a comprehensive set of business courses that focus specifically on global business issues.

 Employers include multinational corporations such as Chase, DuPont, Bank of America and W.L.
 Gore & Associates, as well as foreign-based companies.

 If you enjoy living and working in a different country, speaking a different language, and interacting with people, then international business studies is the major for you.